safead/enface-auth-widget/README.md

 `buttonHolderId: <string>`

 Upon creation Enface Widget will look for the element with corresponding "id" on the page and attach "onClick" handler with biometric actions.
-If "onUserAuthInfo" will return any data (user is currently logged in) - the enable/disable actions will be performed, authorization chain will be started instead.
+If "onUserAuthInfo" callback returns any data (user is currently logged in) - the enable/disable actions will be performed, authorization chain will be started instead.

 `onUserAuthInfo(): <string>`

 Return current user authorization data (token, session id, cookie etc.) if any.
 The returned value will be processed in "onUserValidate" callback of [EnfaceAuth library](https://github.com/safead/enface-auth-node "EnfaceAuth library") and must definetly identify the user.
-If current user is guest, return an empty string, null of nothing at all.
+If current user is guest, return an empty string, null or nothing at all.

 `onChangeState(isActive, isInitialCheck)`